istresearch/scrapy-cluster/docs/topics/advanced/rediskeys.rst

 - **timeout:<spiderid>:<appid>:<crawlid>** - The timeout value of the crawl in the system, used by the Redis Monitor.
 The actual value of the key is the date in seconds since epoch that the crawl with that particular ``spiderid``, ``appid``, and ``crawlid`` will expire.

 - **<spiderid>:<domain>:queue** - The queue that holds all of the url requests for a spider type of a particular domain.
-Within this sorted set is any other data associated with the request to be crawled, which is stored as a Json object that is Pickle encoded.
+Within this sorted set is any other data associated with the request to be crawled, which is stored as a Json object that is ujson encoded.

 - **<spiderid>:dupefilter:<crawlid>** - The duplication filter for the spider type and ``crawlid``.
 This Redis Set stores a scrapy url hash of the urls the crawl request has already seen.
 This is useful for coordinating the ignoring of urls already seen by the current crawl request.